 8. Chè Sương Sáo

 If you ever see “chè,” it can either be a sort of drink or more of a hot dessert.
 In this case it’s a drink I got at the Cai Rang market when I visited Can Tho.
-The “sương sáo” comes from what translate as flute mist powder, which you turn into jelly and then mix with coconut milk, condensed milk, water, and some other ingredients!
+The “sương sáo” comes from what translates as flute mist powder, which you turn into grass jelly and then mix with coconut milk, condensed milk, water, and some other ingredients!

 9. Trà Vải